 The Lord . . . delivered him (Judah) into the hand of the king of Syria . . . he (Judah) was also delivered into the hand of the King of Israel.
 This does not imply a formation of a confederacy between the Syrian and Israelite kings to invade the kingdom of Judah, nor does it relate to the start of the war in the close of Jotham's reign (2 Kings 15:37).
 It gives the effect only of some battles that were fought in the early part of the campaign.
 Delivered him . . . smote him . . . he was also delivered - - - that is, his army, for Ahaz was not personally included in the number either of the slain or the captives.
 The slaughter of 120,000 in one day was a terrible calamity, which, it is specifically stated, was inflicted as a judgment upon Judah, "because they had forsaken the Lord God of their fathers."
 Sin and forsaking God will always bring judgment!
 Among the slain were some persons of distinction: Maaseiah the king's son - - - the sons of Ahaz were too young to be in a battle, this person must have been a younger son of the late King Jotham; Azrikam the governor of the house - - - meaning the palace; and Elkanah that was next to the king - - - probably the prime minister (Gen.41:40).
 All these higher-ups were killed by Zichri, an Israelite warrior, or possibly put to death after the battle.
 A large number of captives also fell into the power of the conquerors; and an equal division of war prisoners being made between the allies, they were sent off under a military escort to the respective capitals of Syria and Israel (2 Chron.
 28:8).
 Israel gained this victory because God was furious with Judah, and made them the rod of His wrath.
 He reminds them of their own sins.
 Sinners should never be cruel, for they know not when they might beg for the mercy of God.
 If they neither showed mercy nor justice to their brethren, do you think God will show mercy and justice to them?
 If we do anything to harm our brother, or hold him in bondage in any way, we break the royal law the golden rule (Mat.7:12; Rom.13:9-10; Gal.5:14; Jam.2:8).
 When sinners continue in their heart’s lusts, they grow more desperate in wickedness.
 The Lord brought Judah low.
 Those who will not humble themselves under the Word of God, will justly be humbled by His judgments, perhaps in this life - - - but for certain in the next!
 Wicked men have no love of mercy to those around them, nor are they ever kind.
 This was like king Ahaz.

 Those who are wicked and vicious, are always made worse by their afflictions, instead of being made better by them.
 In their distress, they sin even more, and their hearts are more fully set to do evil.
 The producer of their trouble is their self - - - and they reject and rebel against the only Help available to them!
 The progress of wickedness and misery is like the fury of white water!
 One wrong move with the paddle and you crash into a huge rock!
-Consider this my friend - - - a sinner is on a one way course in his wickedness into the eternal world of Hell.
+Consider this my friend - - - te wicked are on a one way course in his wickedness into the eternal world of Hell.
 Judgment is sure.
 Believe it!

 Psalm 137:1 By the rivers of Babylon, there we sat down, yea, we wept, when we remembered Zion.
 (KJV)